 The club has played at the Municipal Santo Domingo since it joined the senior ranks 1971.
-It was rebuilt in 1999 and the layout remains essentially unchanged.
-The main feature is a raised cantilevered stand that runs down the west side of the stadium, which features six rows of seats above the club’s changing facilities.
+Situated to the south of the town centre, it was inaugurated on 9 September 1971.
+Atlético Madrid sent a youth team to play the newly formed senior team and won 0-2.
+Santo Domingo remained relatively basic for the next 25 years or so, with a low main stand on the west side and an open terrace opposite, behind which stood a club house.
+The club even played on a dirt pitch until the mid 1990s.
+Santo Domingo was finally rebuilt in 1999 and the layout has remained essentially unchanged.
+The main feature is a raised cantilevered stand that runs down the west side of the stadium, which features six rows of seats above the club’s changing and media facilities.
 During the summer of 2010, the municipality spent €3m on increasing the capacity and improving the infrastructure of the stadium.
 New yellow seats were installed throughout the stadium, and the open seating at either end has been extended by the addition of three rows at the rear.
 A full length temporary extension was also added to the east side of the ground.
-However, even with these extensions, Santo Domingo had the smallest capacity in La Segunda of 5,400.
+However, even with these extensions, Santo Domingo had the smallest capacity in La Segunda of 5,100.

 The 2011-12 season saw Alcorcón go from strength to strength, and despite one of the smallest budgets in La Segunda, the club finished the regular season in fourth place, qualifying for the end of season play-offs.
-Here they saw off Hercules, before losing to Real Valladolid in the final.
+Here they saw off Hercules CF, before losing to Real Valladolid in the final.
 Alcorcón had ambitions off the pitch as well.
-Plans were approved for redevelopment of the stadium that would take the capacity to 12,000, but a change in leadership at local government level and re-prioritising of the municipal funds, meant that the rebuild was indefinitely shelved.
+Plans were approved for redevelopment of the stadium that would take the capacity to 12,000, but a change in leadership at local government level and re-prioritising of the municipal funds, meant that the rebuild was shelved.
 The summer of 2014 did see changes to the eastern side of Santo Domingo.
-The rear rows of temporary seats were removed and replaced with a permanent upper tier, featuring seven rows of seats, raising capacity to around 6,000
+The rear rows of temporary seats were removed and replaced with a permanent upper tier, featuring seven rows of seats, although the capacity remained unchanged at 5,100.